aarnaud1/vkw/README.md

 typedef uint32_t QueueUsageFlags;
 ```

-To get the list of all the device queues that support graphics operations ofr example, just write:
+To get the list of all the device queues that support graphics operations for example, just write:

 ```C++
 auto graphicsQueues = device.getQueues(vkw::QueueUsqgeBits::Graphics);